rspamd/rspamd.com/doc/quickstart.md

 1. **Not recommended: This will complicate upgrades:** Modifying the stock config files in `/etc/rspamd` directly.
 Your package manager will not replace the modified config files on upgrade - and may prompt you to merge changes or install these files with an added extension depending on your platform.

 2. You could create an `rspamd.conf.local` and/or `rspamd.conf.override` file in the `/etc/rspamd` directory.
 What distinguishes these is the way in which they alter the configuration - `rspamd.conf.local` adds or _merges_ config elements while `rspamd.conf.override` adds or _replaces_ config elements.
 Both affect the top-level of configuration.
-Objects on this level are conventionally collections (`{}`) - which can be merged - as can lists `[]`, other types of settings are effectively overidden by merge operations according to their priority (site-local configuration files being higher priority than stock).
+Objects on this level are conventionally collections (`{}`) - which can be merged - as can lists `[]`, other types of settings are effectively overridden by merge operations according to their priority (site-local configuration files being higher priority than stock).

 3. **Recommended where-ever possible** is use of special include files that are referenced in the stock configuration.
 Conventionally every configuration file in `/etc/rspamd/modules.d` will include two such includes: